 Easy to grow Herbs

-This mediterranean type herb grows best in a sheltered spot which means if your garden has cold winds it can chill the plant causing the needles to go brown and die back.
+Rosemary is a perennial evergreen shrub which can be left growing outside all year round.
+This Mediterranean type herb grows best in a warm sheltered sunny spot with well drained soil.
+All the Mediterranean type herbs dislike intensely having their roots in cold, wet soil or being in a cold wind.
+This means if your garden has cold winds it can chill the plant causing the needles to go brown and die back.
 In a sheltered spot Rosemary will do well and has lovely blue flowers in the late spring.

 Growing Marjoram and Oregano

-To grow from seed just sprinkle 2/3 seeds into a small pot and create a mini propagator by covering with a poly bag and securing with an elastic band.
-I also often place a small pea stick or twig in the pot to hold the poly bag away from the plant.
-Fill the pot with good quality compost, misted with a water spray and sprinkle on the seed covering very lightly with compost.
+It is however, easy to grow from seed.
+To grow Basil from seed just sprinkle 2/3 seeds into a small pot and create a mini propagator by covering the pot with a poly bag and securing with an elastic band.
+I also place a small pea stick or twig in the pot to hold the poly bag away from the plant.
+Fill the pot with good quality compost, mist with a water spray and cover the seed very lightly with compost.
 Cover with the bag and seal and it will germinate easily within a few days if placed somewhere warm, such as a window sill or greenhouse.
-As soon as the seedlings appear, take off the boly bag and grow on ensuring the plant does not dry out.
-Once it has reached a decent size and has good roots, which will take a few weeks, pot on into a large pot and it is ready to provide you with pickings all summer long.
+As soon as the seedlings appear, take off the polythene bag and grow on ensuring the plant does not dry out.
+Once it has reached a decent size and has good roots, which will take a few weeks, pot on into a larger pot and it is ready to provide you with pickings all summer long.
 I cook with a lot of basil and make several sowings during late spring and early summer.

-Tarragon is a great herb to grow not always readily available in the supermarket and has a lovely aniseed flavour.
+Tarragon is a great herb to grow especially because it is not always readily available in the supermarket and has a lovely aniseed flavour.
 There are two types, French, which has the stronger flavour and Russian which is hardier.
-The French Tarragon will survive if overwintered in a greenhouse or outside if your garden is sheltered.
-Tarragon, latin name Artemisia dracunculus, is part of the Artemisia genus which all have aromatic foliage often grey or silver leaves which make attractive border plants.
-Tarragon thrives in full sun in well drained soil.
-Tarragon is classified as *** hardy though it thrives best in warmer spots and to be overwintered out of the frost and chill winds.
-French Tarragon does not set seed very often so is usually grown from small plants Russian Tarragon can be raised from seed.
+The French Tarragon not will survive unless overwintered in a greenhouse or outside if your garden is sheltered and covered with a mulch.
+Tarragon, Latin name Artemisia dracunculus, is part of the Artemisia genus which all have aromatic foliage often grey or silver leaves which make attractive border plants.
+Tarragon thrives in and really needs to be grown in full sun, a warm sheltered spot and in well drained soil.
+Tarragon is classified as *** hardy though it thrives best in warmer spots and needs to be overwintered out of the frost and chill winds.
+French Tarragon does not set seed very often so is usually grown from small plants.
+Russian Tarragon can be raised from seed.
 French Tarragon can be propagated from cuttings and grown all the year round if kept under glass.
+Plants generally run out of steam after 2/3 years and will need replacing.